 There are many types of dog insurance plans that offer financial protection against the monetary risks you may face in your journey through pet ownership.
-Today’s post is all about pets and renters insurance, including why you might need one of these policies for your dog or cat.
+Today’s post is all about pets and renters insurance, including why you might need one of these policies for your dog.

 Use the links to learn more about renters insurance for dogs:

 - Does renters insurance cover dogs?